-Responsibility for complying with the design review process ultimately lies with the property owner or applicant, who should submit their application to staff at Knoxville-Knox County Planning.
-The design review process begins when the property owner decides to undertake an exterior project on a building within the historic overlay.
+Responsibility for complying with the design review process ultimately lies with the property owner or applicant, who should submit their application to Planning staff.
+The design review process begins when the property owner decides to undertake an exterior project on a building within the historic district overlay.
 The overlay itself does not require the property to otherwise undertake any rehabilitation or restoration activity.